Soliciting, collecting, and incorporating customer feedback into your restaurant's operations is the essence of giving people what they want.

 The biggest problem, you see, is that your team is getting access to valuable insights that could have helped you patch up a hairy situation after the guest has left your establishment.

 Now it turns into waiting game.
 Considering 65% of bad online reviews are posted within 24 hours of a poor dining experience taking place, and a one-star change in rating can affect revenue by five to nine percent, you'd just as soon assign a manager to stand at the door every shift to analyze guests' faces for signs something's amiss as they leave your restaurant.
+In addition to that, 35% of guests discover restaurants through online reviews.
+So updating the way you react to customer comments is vital to your current and potential new business.

 That's not a bad idea by any stretch, but it's an expensive one, and as we in restaurant management know, the name of the game is cutting costs, not adding more.